OussamaM1/treels/README.md

 Treels, a CLI tool built in Go, merges the tree and ls commands while introducing intuitive merging and beautification features, simplifying directory navigation and enhancing the command-line experience.

+> [!IMPORTANT]
+> To ensure that icons are displayed correctly in the terminal, it's recommended to use Nerd fonts.
+For example, you can download the FiraCode Nerd Font from [here](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.2.0/FiraCode.zip).

 ## 🚀 Installation

 To install the `treels` command-line tool, ensure you have Go installed on your system.
 If not, you can download and install it from the [official Go website](https://golang.org/dl/).